-1972 Simon Gray's play about a professor losing his wife, homosexual male lover, and sobriety, Butley, opens tonight at the Morosco Theatre.
-Alan Bates wins a Tony Award for his starring role in this James Hammerstein-directed production, which ran 135 performances.
-A 2006 Broadway revival of the play will star Nathan Lane.
+1972 Simon Gray's play about a professor losing his wife, homosexual male lover, and sobriety, Butley, opens at the Morosco Theatre.
+Alan Bates wins a Tony Award for his starring role in the James Hammerstein-directed production, which runs 135 performances.
+A 2006 Broadway revival of the play stars Nathan Lane.

-1982 An announcement is made today by the League of New York Theatres and Producers that at least 14 shows produced on Broadway this season are financed by movie companies.
+1982 An announcement is made by the League of New York Theatres and Producers that at least 14 shows produced on Broadway this season are financed by movie companies.

-1988 John Houseman, star of theatre, radio, film and television, dies today at age 86.
-One of the founders of the Voice of America in World War II, and, with Orson Welles, the Mercury Theatre of the Air, best remembered for its 1938 "War of the Worlds" broadcast, a mock documentary about a Martian invasion which some listeners mistook for a real news broadcast.
-Houseman is also remembered for the Academy Award he won for playing Professor Kingsfield in the film "The Paper Chase" in 1973, a role he repeated in the TV series.
+1988 John Houseman, star of theatre, radio, film, and television, dies at age 86.
+He was one of the founders of the Voice of America in World War II, and, with Orson Welles, the Mercury Theatre of the Air, best remembered for its 1938 War of the Worlds broadcast, a mock documentary about a Martian invasion which some listeners mistook for a real news broadcast.
+Houseman is also remembered for the Academy Award he won for playing Professor Kingsfield in the film The Paper Chase in 1973, a role he repeated in the TV series.

 2014 Hugh Jackman returns to Broadway in Jez Butterworth's The River, opening at Circle in the Square.
 Laura Donnelly and Cush Jumbo co-star in the mysterious drama about a man who brings his new girlfriend to a remote cabin for a night of trout-fishing.